The Many Modes of Richard Armitage Fans

 A Sticky Wicket

 It’s been two years and a few days since I started this blog, which has been so much fun and hopefully can continue.
 Before I resume, there is something I need to address to dispel any confusion about where I stand on a particular issue.
-I was hoping this would go away, but that’s not happening, and the reason to address it is now manifold.
-I was not able to clarify myself elsewhere due to the closing of comments, I have received a significant amount of email and private messages and been replying to it individually which is outpacing my ability to keep up, and I want my position on record for future readers.
+I was hoping this would go away, but that’s not happening, and the reason to address it is now manifold: I was not able to clarify myself elsewhere due to the closing of comments, I have received a significant amount of email and private messages and been replying to it individually which is outpacing my ability to keep up, and I want my position on record for future readers.

 The lay of the land shifted a bit in RA blogosphere when another blogger decided to publish a real person fic featuring herself and Richard Armitage.
 She has said the nature of it may be graphic.
 Not one cell in my body desires to read that, and really, I wouldn’t want to read it no matter if Richard Armitage were the other person or if it were someone else.
 This has little to do with him being a celebrity and everything to do with the fact he is a real person, and the blogger is a real person, and further that I’ve counted her a friend.
 I don’t want to read about a friend’s sexual encounters.
 It’s too personal and not for me to know even if it is supposed to be a metaphor.
 The presence of a real person makes the sexual encounter (real or imagined) obliterate the story.